-Malla Haridat is an award winning entrepreneur, author, and founder of New Designs for Life Inc.an innovative training company.
+Malla Haridat is an award winning speaker, author, and founder of New Designs for Life Training.

 Malla has been recognized by the Mayor of New York City for her work as a mentor to entrepreneurs.

 She has won the NYC Small Business Award for entrepreneurship innovation.

 The New York Times did a full-page article on her work and said “Malla Haridat gets people thinking like an entrepreneur.”

 Malla Haridat is a contributor to Black Enterprise Magazine, HuffingtonPost, Fox Small Business, and Inc and has been featured on ABC and Fox.
 She has spoken to large conference audiences including Fast Company, INC 500, and Black Enterprise as well as local high school students.

 Malla has a degree from Columbia University and is the former Vice President of College Relations for the New York chapter of the National Board of African-American HR professionals.

 She specializes in teaching people how to tackle the big question marks in their life to get the most important answers needed to experience success.